 Omega-3 Payoff: 814 mg per 3-ounce serving

 It has the reputation of being bland and slimy, but like the high-school-nerd-turned-successful hottie, tofu is worth a second look.
 A solid curd made from mashed soybeans, it’s a terrific source of plant-based protein with proven weight-loss potential.
-One study published in the journal Nature showed dieters who followed a 12-week meal plan that included a soy-based protein replacement lost twice as much weight and saw greater reductions in cholesterol and belly fat than a control group whose equicaloric diet included protein from lean meats.
+One study published in the journal European Journal of Clinical Nutrition showed dieters who followed a 12-week meal plan that included a soy-based protein replacement lost twice as much weight and saw greater reductions in cholesterol and belly fat than a control group whose equicaloric diet included protein from lean meats.
 And the omega-3 count is off the chart.
 On the fence about soy?
-We totally understand—that’s why we explain everything you need to know about it in our exclusive report on the 14 Things That Happen To Your Body When You Eat Soy.
+We totally understand—that’s why we explain everything you need to know about soy side effects.

 Omega-3 Payoff: 352 mg per ½ cup (cooked)

 At only 40 calories per cooked cup, spinach is also rich in vitamin E and the compounds betaine

 and choline, which work together to turn off fat storage genes.
 Recent research suggests compounds in the leaf membranes called thylakoids may also serve as powerful appetite suppressants.
 Participants in the three-month study who drank a breakfast smoothie containing spinach thylakoids had fewer cravings and lost 5.5 pounds more than the placebo group.